darktable-org/camera-support/README.md

 `md`, the default, is Markdown table.
 `tsv` is tab separated values.
 `none` creates no output.
 Useful if only interested in statistics.

+### -thformatstr

+Format string to use for header fields with statistics.
+Format is `no-percent;with-percent` with a semicolon delimiter.
+Default is `%v (%v);%v (%v / %v%%)`.
+See Go's fmt docs for details: https://pkg.go.dev/fmt

 ### -segments

 Segments tables by maker, adding a header using the specified level (1-6).

 ### -fields

 Comma delimited list of fields to print.
 Default is `Maker,Model,Aliases,WBPresets,NoiseProfiles,Decoder`.